dmj6288/cortexGPT/README.md

 # cortexGPT
-A Fine tuned version of the scGPT foundation model on cortical datasets
+A Fine tuned version of the scGPT foundation model specifically for cortical brain cells and evaluation of classification accuracy.